I had lunch last week with two friends who opened their own salons last year.

 7. How many competitor salons are there in the area?

-It goes without saying that the more competition you have, the tougher it will be to be successful.
+The more competition you have, the tougher it will be to be successful.

 8. Is there adequate parking space in the area?